-Ariana Grande ‘Dangerous Woman’ Tour: From Cat Ears To Bras And Mini Skirts
+Ariana Grande ‘Dangerous Woman Tour’: From Cat Ears To Bras And Mini Skirts

 — Ariana Grande Update (@ArianatorDesire) January 28, 2017

 During her early blossoming years, Ariana Grande was known for her cat ear head accessory that served as the highlight of her signature look.
-Now, the popular singer donning a pony tail ditched her teenager look for something more mature—a bra and a mini skirt.
+Now, the popular singer donning a ponytail ditched her teenager look for something more mature—a bra and a mini skirt.

 SLAY! @ArianaGrande #DangerousWomanTour pic.twitter.com/Y3zCQYR4jq